No amount of rules, software filters, or accountability talks can bring the healing we need.

 Rector, St Mark's Anglican Church, Darling Point, Sydney

 "The topic of sexual purity is increasingly relevant.
-Many books attempt to defend a biblical sexual ethnic by emphasizing God's law and man's need to obey.
+Many books attempt to defend a biblical sexual ethic by emphasizing God's law and man's need to obey.
 Others abandon culturally 'outdated' beliefs such as monogamy and 'saving yourself' for marriage in favor of acceptance and cheap grace.
 Christians are often caught between rules without grace and grace without rules.
 John Fonville brings us back to the gospel in response to both extremes.
 The gospel calls us to God-honoring behavior and empowers us to obey.
 Because we have been set free from the power of sin, we are free to struggle against our sin.
 Knowing we are forgiven, we can cast off shame and learn to live in light of who we are in Christ.
 I look forward to seeing how God blesses His church through this book."

 Author of Beyond Authority and Submission: Women and Men in Marriage, Church, and Society